d-brown43/redux-offline/README.md

 - Serialisation support/documentation
 - redux-observable support - actions are replayed quite often, need to be able to hide replay-actions from redux-observable
-- Support for custom network detector (e.g. for environments other than a browser)
 - Idempotence support via generating unique client-side identifiers to prevent duplicate entities being created for example## Acknowledgements